prometheus/docs/content/docs/specs/native_histograms.md

 ## Prometheus UI

 This section describes the rendering of histograms by Prometheus's own UI.
-This MAY be used as a guideline for external graphing frontends (like Perses or Grafana).
+This MAY be used as a guideline for third party graphing frontends.

 In the _Table_ view, a histogram data point is rendered graphically as a bar graph together with a textual representation of all the buckets with their